slowernews/wisdom-tldr/README.md

 > *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

-WARNING: There are same fools though.
+CHALLENGE: There are same fools though.
 Easy wins if you can identify them.

 > *'In the course of your life you will be continually encountering fools.
 There are simply too many to avoid.'*